Rethinking and Recomputing the Value of Machine Learning Models: Introduction

 \section{Introduction}

-A few position papers have recently begun to challenge the assumptions that have driven the notion of quality in Machine Learning (ML)~\cite{Sayin2021,casatiwdhm21} - namely the predominance of the notions of accuracy, precision, recall, and various measures of calibration errors.
-At the heart of this stance, there are two observations: (i) ML models are almost always applied with a default option where the model can abstain or the inference can be rejected (as in Figure \ref{fig:wf}), and (ii) the value (cost) of correct/incorrect inferences or rejections are the property of the use case where the model is applied.
-When we see this perspective, the way we evaluate or select a model and the notion of what we consider to be ``learning'' change.
+Recently, a few position papers~\cite{casatiwdhm21,Sayin2021HybridClassification,Sayin2021,burcuThesis2022,sayin2022rethinking,sayin2023ValueBasedHI,sayin2023ValueBasedAL} have challenged the underlying assumptions of quality in Machine Learning (ML), particularly the overemphasis on accuracy-based metrics and various measures of calibration errors (i.e. the difference between a model's predicted probabilities and the actual likelihood of its predictions being correct).
+At the heart of this stance, there are two observations: (i) ML models are almost always applied in hybrid human-machine settings, where the model can abstain or its prediction be rejected for insufficient confidence (i.e. the model's estimation of the correctness of its prediction) as in Figure \ref{fig:wf}, and (ii) the beneficial value of correct inferences, as well as the detrimental value of incorrect inferences and rejections, is determined by the use case, not by the model.

-The scenario in Figure \ref{fig:wf} is central, not a corner case, and obviously applies to scenarios where errors are costly (i.e. self-driving cars).
-In such cases, we ask humans to take control rather than making an unsure inference.
-It is also the norm and typical path in enterprise AI applications: Siri and Alexa do not always return the most likely action if they are unsure.

-When we think in these terms, and if for simplicity we discuss the problem in terms of classification (though the concepts are identical for any AI capability), what we really mean to say is that our model is \textit{applied as} a selective classifier~\cite{Geifman2017}.
-Once we realize that selective AI models are the rule, not the exception, our approach to model evaluation changes.

-An ML model provides a utility to each, and enterprises adopting a model may come up with some overall notion of utility, or value function.
-In the simplest case, this value function could be accuracy or F1, but we have already seen that models are deployed as selective classifiers, and now we see that the value depends on the application use case, since for example the model being ``wrong'' (or right) has different consequences.

-The ``value'' of an ``ML solution workflow'' depends on how often the workflow rejects the predictions, on the correctness patterns of the predictions that the workflow lets through (not rejected), and on the ``cost'' of errors vs the benefits of correct predictions.
-Notice that the value of the solution workflow depends on the use case (e.g., on how costly errors are), so that a workflow $w_1$ may be more valuable than $w_2$ for use case $uc_1$, but the reverse may be true for $uc_2$.
-The value of a \textit{model} therefore depends on the value of the best solution workflows we can build given that model.
-When we need to take a decision on which model to deploy given a set of options, the value of the resulting solution workflow is the right driving factor.

-This notion of quality is not what model accuracy, F1, or AUC measure.
-We may argue that accuracy metrics are a ``good enough'' proxy for data science-led model improvements and for model selection, and that all we need is to pick the model with the best accuracy and deploy it by filtering out predictions with confidence below a threshold, but in many cases this is wrong, both in how we select the model and how we integrate into the workflow, and can even unknowingly lead to negative utilities (meaning that we are better off without AI).